-How Much is Flood Insurance?
+How Much Does Flood Insurance Cost?

-NFIP Premium Cost Factors
+Flood Insurance Cost Factors

 Your Home's Age and Occupancy Your insurance rates may increase or decrease depending on when you home was built.
-Homes built using older construction techniques and materials tend to sustain more significant damage during natural disasters and as a result require more extensive repair.
-In addition, costs to repair or replace older homes are often much higher than for newer ones.
+Homes built using older construction techniques and materials tend to sustain more significant damage during natural disasters such as flooding, and as a result require more extensive repair.
+In addition, costs to repair or replace older homes are often much higher than newer ones.
 If you are fortunate enough to have a secondary home, you may find that it costs more to insure it than your primary residence.
 Seasonal homes tend to be “riskier” because they are unoccupied much of the time.
 Losses at unoccupied residences tend to be more extensive since no one is around to take preventative measures, and it may take longer to notice and address any damage.

 Location of Your Utilities Heating and cooling systems, water heaters, electrical panels, and other utilities are a vital part of your home.
 They are also expensive to repair or replace!
 Keeping them elevated so they are less likely to be damaged in a flood can offer flood insurance savings.
 Consider elevating your utilities by using attic space, an upstairs closet, or elevated platform.

 NFIP vs. Private Flood Insurance

 Knowing what is covered and what is excluded under your policy is vital when choosing flood insurance.
 If you have a finished basement, we recommend opting for a private flood insurance policy as this coverage is not available through the NFIP.